pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1003 When Things Work Out

+Sometimes some things work a good, but another work bad, maybe you think that your solution it's good, but in the testing its bad in this point you think that you are a bad programmer, wait a moment and relax, your travel is begun start just now, only enjoy the travel.

 ##### Day 1002 Asynchronous Thinking

 I think that little by little I am understanding asynchronous, I think I just need more practice